UoB-COMSM0166/2026-group-6/meetings/week04-stakeholder.md

 - Tester

 ## Epics
+To gain the idea of protect surrounding enviroment, to give a possible perspective of future about what we might face if continue to pollute.
+We design this game for all the potential player who are interested in playing a light web page game outside but still have the connection with the reality.

 ## For player
 - Enviromental Purification System
   The player gradually unlocks new purification abilities that change how they interact with the world.